Fugitive From Justice Writ Prevented Extradition

 Our client was a hard working father and husband who was awakened twice in one night, once by his wife and again by the police.
 He came to us after being charged with Felony Assault – Family Violence.
+(His case was charged as a felony because of a prior assault family violence conviction.)
 His wife had come home extremely drunk late at night while he was sleeping.
-He had to get up early for work the next day.
-She came into the house yelling and looking for an argument.
+He had to get up early for work the next day but she came into the house yelling and looking for an argument.
 My client was 6 foot 4 and 200+ pounds and his wife was small.
-Rather than argue with or assault her, he picked her up as she continued to scream, kick, and scratch and placed her outside the house on the front porch.
+Rather than argue with or assault her, he picked her up as she continued to scream, kick, and scratch, and placed her outside the house on the front porch.
 He kept her keys and locked her outside hoping she would sober up so he could go back to sleep.
-Needless to say, she called the police and showed them the marks and bruises from struggling against his removal.
+Needless to say, she didn’t want to stop there so she called the police and showed them her marks and bruises from struggling against his removal.
 She neglected to tell police how she’d really gotten the marks.
-Our client called us from jail.
+Our client called us from jail and we bonded him out and began preparing his defense.
 When the case came before a Grand Jury, we presented a packet explaining the incident, injures and the surrounding circumstances.
 Our client was No-Billed by the Grand Jury and we later had the case expunged.

 Gun in bag at Airport security

 No Billed by the Grand Jury